hpsbranco/dauntless-builder/docs/LOCALIZATION.md

 # Localization Documentation

+If you're interested in helping out but you are not very well versed with whats written in the "Technical Localization Documentation" below, please join our [Discord]() or [Matrix]() servers, we'll help you with contributing translations.

+[We are planning to potentially integrate Dauntless Builder with Crowdin](https://github.com/atomicptr/dauntless-builder/issues/227), which will hopefully make it a lot easier for most people to help out! :).

+You've been warned the next part is very technical:

+## Technical Localization Documentation

 Localization in Dauntless Builder is essentially split into two parts:

 -   App Localization - Strings on the website itself